smallhadroncollider/taskell/roadmap.md

 - Add some tests
 - Avoid having to normalise the state?
 - Use Reader monad to pass around config
-- Use Template Haskell to import in config file templates

 ## Bugs